tonethar/IGME-330-Master/notes/HW-php-web-service-1.md

 - This is done by a number end of the URL - like this:
   - https://dog.ceo/api/breeds/image/random/3
   - now the `"message"` key contains an array instead of a string
+- Specifying parameters in this way - as part of the url path - is a "Restful" technique - https://en.wikipedia.org/wiki/Representational_state_transfer
+- Note: When we build our PHP API - we will actually being passing parameters as a [query string](https://en.wikipedia.org/wiki/Query_string) - as can be seen in the next example

 <hr>